-The pressure for housing in the south-east places the Framework area under considerable development pressure.
+- 2.114 The pressure for housing in the south-east places the Network area under considerable development pressure.
 This could threaten settlement character and the sustainable development of smaller settlements.
-Plan 3 shows the locations of planned major housing developments in the current Local Plan period against a background of the National Park and the AONBS.

-In these designated landscapes the planning system presumes against major development.
+Plan 4 on Page 18 shows the locations of planned major housing developments in the current Local Plan period against a background of the National Park and the AONBS. - 2.115 In these designated landscapes the planning system presumes against major development.
 As a result the main housing sites are located in areas outside and between the designated landscapes.
 Hence development is concentrated into areas to the north and south of the National Park, to the south of the Surrey Hills and High Weald AONBs and in the area surrounding the Chichester Harbour AONB.
-This in turn increases pressure on the coastal urban fringe and the other non-designated areas.

-These areas are likely to experience further growth in future, as the drive to accommodate more housing and create more jobs in the south-east is further constrained by environmental and landscape protection.
+This in turn increases pressure on the coastal urban fringe and the other non-designated areas. - 2.116 These areas are likely to experience further growth in future, as the drive to accommodate more housing and create more jobs in the southeast is further constrained by environmental and landscape protection.

-The growing populations will need places for recreation and leisure and the destinations of choice are likely to be the superb landscapes of the National Park and the AONBs, or the coast.

-Smaller-scale developments can bring about incremental change.
+- 2.117 The growing populations will need places for recreation and leisure and the destinations of choice are likely to be the superb landscapes of the National Park and the AONBs, or the coast. - 2.118 Smaller-scale developments can bring about incremental change.
 For example, the conversion of traditional farm buildings to residential use has an impact on the surrounding landscape by introducing new, domestic uses, changing the surrounding farmland to garden or paddocks and bringing increased traffic into the area.
-Development and other associated uses (e.g. recreation) can also lead to fragmentation of the landscape and marginalisation of tradition land uses, leading to areas of neglect and poorer management.

-Larger-scale developments will stamp their own character into the landscape, as well as bringing increased traffic and noise, other urbanising elements (e.g. street lighting, pylons) and demands on the landscape for recreation.

-Urban-fringe landscapes are facing particular challenges.
-Along the coastal plain these landscapes are under pressure from development, recreation - including a growing trend for the keeping of horses - and fragmentation.
+Development and other associated uses (e.g. recreation) can also lead to fragmentation of the landscape and marginalisation of tradition land uses, leading to areas of neglect and poorer management. - 2.119 Larger-scale developments will stamp their own character into the landscape, as well as bringing increased traffic and noise, other urbanising elements (e.g. street lighting, pylons) and demands on the landscape for recreation. - 2.120 Urban-fringe landscapes are facing particular challenges.
+Along the coastal plain these landscapes are under pressure from development, recreation including a growing trend for the keeping of horses and fragmentation.
 These pressures are being exacerbated by the deficiency in recreational greenspace in the towns and eroding the quality and integrity of the boundary areas of the National Park.

-The issues associated with development and growth have direct implications for the future of the designated landscapes across the Framework area and pose questions regarding future sustainable development in this sub-region.
+2.121 The issues associated with development and growth have direct implications for the future of the designated landscapes across the Network area and pose questions regarding future sustainable development in this sub-region.